 Goodyear (GT) Stock Sinks As Market Gains: What You Should Know

 Goodyear will be looking to display strength as it nears its next earnings release.
-In that report, analysts expect Goodyear to post earnings of $0.43 per share.
-This would mark year-over-year growth of 34.38%.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $5.07 billion, up 27.42% from the year-ago period.
+On that day, Goodyear is projected to report earnings of $0.43 per share, which would represent year-over-year growth of 34.38%.
+Meanwhile, our latest consensus estimate is calling for revenue of $5.07 billion, up 27.42% from the prior-year quarter.

-GT's full-year Zacks Consensus Estimates are calling for earnings of $2.12 per share and revenue of $20.7 billion.
-These results would represent year-over-year changes of +1.44% and +18.42%, respectively.
+For the full year, our Zacks Consensus Estimates are projecting earnings of $2.12 per share and revenue of $20.7 billion, which would represent changes of +1.44% and +18.42%, respectively, from the prior year.

-It is also important to note the recent changes to analyst estimates for Goodyear.
-Recent revisions tend to reflect the latest near-term business trends.
+Investors might also notice recent changes to analyst estimates for Goodyear.
+These revisions help to show the ever-changing nature of near-term business trends.
 As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

 Based on our research, we believe these estimate revisions are directly related to near-team stock moves.
 To benefit from this, we have developed the Zacks Rank, a proprietary model which takes these estimate changes into account and provides an actionable rating system.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
 Over the past month, the Zacks Consensus EPS estimate has moved 2.86% lower.
-Goodyear is currently sporting a Zacks Rank of #4 (Sell).
+Goodyear currently has a Zacks Rank of #4 (Sell).

-Looking at its valuation, Goodyear is holding a Forward P/E ratio of 5.62.
-This valuation marks a discount compared to its industry's average Forward P/E of 9.25.
+Valuation is also important, so investors should note that Goodyear has a Forward P/E ratio of 5.52 right now.
+This represents a discount compared to its industry's average Forward P/E of 9.35.

 5 Stocks Set to Double